2019 India–Pakistan heat wave: Water shortages

-Droughts and water shortages have occurred in multiple states across India and Pakistan, worsening heat wave conditions.
+Droughts and water shortages have occurred in multiple states and provinces across India and Pakistan, worsening heat wave conditions.
 In Chennai, millions of people are without consistent access to water.
 A lack of rainwater and groundwater has left four of the reservoirs that supply the city completely dry.
 The inability to meet demand for water has forced businesses like hotels and restaurants to close.
 Water tankers from areas of Tamil Nadu unaffected by drought have been bringing water into some areas of the city.
 However, government tankers can take up to a month to appear after requested, so some wealthy residents and business owners have opted to pay for costly private water tankers.
 The poor who live in slums do not have this option; a family in Chennai's slums may receive as little as 30 L of water every day compared to an average American household which uses 1100 L of water a day.
 In Coimbatore, at least 550 people were arrested for protesting the city's government for mismanaging the water crisis.

 Conflicts over access to water have also occurred throughout India.
 On 7 June, six people were stabbed in Jharkhand during a fight near a water tanker, and one man was killed in a similar fight in Tamil Nadu.
 In Madhya Pradesh on 5 June, a fight over water led to two men being "seriously injured", while in a separate fight a day earlier, a water tanker driver was "beaten up".
 In early June, fifteen monkeys were found dead in a forest in Madhya Pradesh, possibly as a result of the heat wave.
 Veterinarian Arun Mishra says this may have happened due to a conflict over water with a larger group of 30–35 monkeys.
 Mishra said this was "rare and strange" because herbivores do not usually engage in such conflicts.